Anime: Najica Blitz Tactics

 - Tomato in the Mirror: Dr. Ren is actually Triple X with a split personality.
 Dr. Ren, as a person, probably never existed in the first place.

-- Younger than They Look: Lila and other humarits.
+- Younger Than They Look: Lila and other Humaritts.
 They are androids, after all.